gregsochanik/dummy/README.md

 You can even add env={EXPECTED_ENVIRONMENT} to the end to assert that the expected environment setup has been deployed.

-The service will return a 400 if incorrect.
+The service will return a 409 Conflict along with a message to that effect if incorrect.